 Phase 4: Evaluation and Presentation (final)

 Designers use problem scenarios to think critically about their concept.
-For example, the concept is presented in an unfavorable situation in order to inspect whether the concept resists the circumstance (hypothetically).
-Designers also investigate whether the use of the developed concept can lead to unforeseen problems (in the long term).
+In this, for example, the concept is presented in an unfavorable situation to inspect whether the concept withstands the circumstance (hypothetically).
+Designers also check whether the use of the developed concept can lead to unforeseen problems (in the long term).
 Here it is advisable to also involve people outside the team in the analysis (Anggreeni & van der Voort, 2007).
-They have a fresh look at the concept and possibly foresee other problems than you.
+They have a fresh look at the concept and may foresee different problems than you.

-Think of as many obstacles and problems as possible that may occur in the implementation / use of your concept.
+Think of as many obstacles and problems as possible that can occur in the implementation/use of your concept.
 Use these new insights to improve your concept, if possible.
-Otherwise, they are good points of attention for new student teams that will further develop the concept.
-It is not necessary to write all these obstacles into a problem scenario.
+Otherwise, they are good points of interest for new student teams who will further develop the concept.
+It is not necessary to convert all these obstacles into a problem scenario.

 Here are some tips for identifying problems:

-- Name the possible (technical) problems that may occur with your concept.
-Use the single problems to analyze what would happen at the system level: what would happen to the whole system if one component failed?
-What escalating issues can arise?
+- Mention the possible (technical) problems that can occur with your concept.
+Use the individual problems to analyze what would happen at the system level: what happens to the whole system if one component fails?
+What escalating issues can occur?

 - Reflect on the goals of your solution.
-State the situations in which the achievement of the goals is undermined.
+Name the situations in which the achievement of the goals is undermined.

-- Describe the problems through hypothetical interactions between the user and your concept.
+- Describe the problems based on hypothetical interactions between the user and your concept.
 How and when does the user encounter these problems?
-What is the user's behavior / response to this?
+What is the behavior/reaction of the user to this?